juanchopanza/ItemCatalog/README.md

     ./run.py

-This creates an sqlite3 database with the required (empty) tables and launches the application server in debug mode on port 5000.
+This creates an sqlite3 database with the required (empty) tables and launches the application server in production mode on port 5000.
 To run on a different port, pass an argument with the `-p` or `--port` option.
 For example, to run on port 8000:

     ./run.py --port 8000

+To run in debug mode, invoke

+    ./run.py --config config_dev.py

+To run an example with an existing `sqlite3` database, run

+    ./run.pt --config config_example.py

 For other command line options, invoke `run.py` with the `-h` or `--help` options.

+Note that the `init_db.py` script also has a command line option for the configuration file.
+This allows you to define the type and name of the database to be created.

 #### Profit